Dear reader of ADxS.org, please excuse the disruption.

 • The theta / beta ratio is reduced overall.

-• The skin conductance is significantly reduced (just as in patients with excessively elevated theta)
+• The skin conductance is significantly reduced (just like in a person with ADHD with excessively elevated theta)

-It follows that the theta/beta ratio is not associated with arousal.51
+Consequences are that the theta / beta ratio is not associated with arousal.52

 This small group with excessively elevated beta must be distinguished from the larger group with excessively elevated theta, which corresponds more to the ADHD-I type.
-In this group of ADHD sufferers, compared to those who are not affected51
+In this group of people with ADHD, compared to people without ADHD52

 • Total frontal power significantly increased